divio/divio-cloud-docs/reference/leaving-divio.rst

 Leaving Divio
 ================

-As much as we want to host your projects, we want you to stay with us because you want to, not because you can't leave.
+As much as we want to host your applications, we want you to stay with us because you want to, not because you can't leave.

 You're free to leave any time, and you'll find it very easy to take everything with you.